cferggie/Forecasting-Website/README.md

 # Forecasting-Website
-This repository contains my website that predicts the next days price of NVIDIA using a variety of forecasting methods and tracks the performance of each model.
-I could see this website eventually being my home for of my dev work.

-I created this project to refresh and improve upon my time series analysis skills.
-Additionally, this website allows me to improve my web dev skills.

-**I know how to apply all these models with R, but I will be using python only since I am adding more libraries to my repertoire!
+Problem Statement: Are the forecasting methods taught in the classroom profitable trading strategies?

+This repository contains all the code and data that I will be using to predict the next days price of NVIDIA (NVDA).
+This project will be used as a refresher/learning course for me.
+I have implemented the models in this repository using R before, but this project will be based in Python, which I have not used for traditional forecasting methods.
+All of my code will provide in-depth explanations incase someone who is learning forecasting stumbles upon this repository.
+I will have my code drafts in the repository, which will be updated daily.

 Models to use for forecasting
-- AR/ARIMA
 - Regression based (lags)
 - Smoothing models
+- AR/ARIMA
 - LSTM
 - Maybe up down forecast w Logit?
 - Random Walk or coin flip comparison